Mamta's Kitchen

 Kuchcha Pukka Paratha/Roti Made from Steamed Dough

-This recipe is the invention of my late father.
-My memory was that while mother was making chapatti dough one day, she added too much water by accident.
+Note from Mamta: This delicious roti/paratha recipe is the invention of my late father.
+My memory was that while our mother was making chapatti dough one day, she added too much water to the flour by accident.
 She was going to add more flour to make it right again, but my dad decided to cook it in the pressure cooker and see what happened!
-However, when I was talking to my mum about this recently, she said that my memory was inaccurate, here is the correct version of the start of this family favourite:
+Pressure cookers were relatively new in those days.

 My mum was making this roti one day in the year 1959.
 Because the half cooked roti had to be mashed while still hot, my mum kept burning her hand doing it.
 My father, the ever inventive scientist who loved to hang around in mum's kitchen, was watching.
-He suggested; "Wouldn't it be easier to cook the dough in a pressure cooker first and then make roties from that dough"?
+He suggested, "wouldn't it be easier to cook the dough in a pressure cooker first and then make roties from that dough"?

 So they tried it.
 It took them 3 attempts to get the water content of the batter right and the dough to cook properly, but the result was worth the attempts.
 The dough came out firm and steaming hot.
 When cooled and kneaded, it was perfect for Kachchi Pukki Roties and Parathas.
 The parathas turned out to be so delicious that they became one of our family favourites for Sunday brunch.